thenativeweb/flaschenpost/README.md

 }));
 ```

+## Converting logs into human readable format

+As stated in section [Defining the log target](#defining-the-log-target), log entries are written as JSON objects if the application is not connected to a TTY.
+The purpose of `uncork-flaschenpost` is to convert those JSON data into a human readable format.

+### Installation

+In order to use the program, you must globally install flaschenpost:

+    $ npm install -g flaschenpost

+Please note the option `-g` in the command above.

+### Quick start

+After installing globally, you can easily analyze the contents of an existing log file:

+    $ cat myApp.log | uncork-flaschenpost

+As you can see, `uncork-flaschenpost` reads incoming log data from `stdin` for and writes the converted output to console.

+This allows, e.g., to save logs to file while still beeing able to read them on console:

+    $ myApp | tee myApp.log | uncork-flaschenpost

 ## Running the build

 This module can be built using [Grunt](http://gruntjs.com/).
 Besides running the tests, this also analyses the code.
 To run Grunt, go to the folder where you have installed flaschenpost and run `grunt`.
 You need to have [grunt-cli](https://github.com/gruntjs/grunt-cli) installed.